 Rick was born and raised in Buenos Aires, Argentina.
 He spent seven formative years in Rome, Italy, where he obtained a Doctor of Architecture degree from the University of Rome.
 The Meghiddos moved to L.A. in 1977 and lived there for fifteen years.
 In 1980 he also received a Master in Architecture and Urban Design degree from U.C.L.A.
 After ten years in Tel Aviv, they resettled in Irvine first, and then in Long Beach.

-Rick’s joining Coldwell Banker in Brentwood was a continuation from his practice as a broker in the Westwood-based real estate and architecture firm Meghiddo Associates, where he was proud to help many clients to realize their dreams.
-After two years he founded Projects Real Estate with the intention of fusing real estate with architecture, but finally he chose to follow his bliss and to return to Israel.
+In 2013 Rick’s joined Coldwell Banker in Brentwood as an Associate Broker.
+It was a continuation from his practice as a broker-developer in the Westwood-based real estate and architecture firm Meghiddo Associates, where he was proud to help many clients to realize their dreams.
+After two years he founded Projects Real Estate with the intention of fusing real estate with architecture.
+He also produced over eighty short architecture documentaries.
+See www.archidocu.com

 A supporter of sustainability since his student’s days and now a LEED Accredited Professional, his interests have taken him to achievements in different directions.
 He produced and directed more than twenty architecture documentaries; he chaired the School of Architecture’s Graduating Projects Program at Israel’s Technion and taught history of architecture at the University of California, Irvine; Long Beach’s mayor appointed him as Board Member of the city’s Redevelopment Agency for the 2003-2007 term; and he published six collections of poetry.